 21. Rita’s Art Studio And Gallery

-The art studio-cum-gallery is one of the popular places to visit in Seychelles for the art lovers.
-The breath-taking landscapes and seascapes of Seychelles have been depicted here through marvelous paintings that are offered here for sale.
+The art studio-cum-gallery is one of the popular places to visit in Seychelles for art lovers.
+The breath-taking landscapes and seascapes of Seychelles have been depicted here through marvellous paintings that are offered here for sale.
 So, while you’re out and about in this serene land, make sure you check out these for sure!

 Also Visit: National Library and Art Gallery and SEPNA – Esplanade Craft Kiosks in Victoria city.